pbkompasz/btc-smart-accounts/frontend/README.md

 # React + TypeScript + Vite

+This is the frontend for the account dashboard.
+Features:
+- "Sign up" to create a new account
+- "Log in"
+- Create new sub-accounts
+- Create temporary/virtual accounts
+- Manage sessions

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: